 During the months of June and July, the park hosts weekly environmental education programming for children and adults.
+Visit During the summer of 2019 our programming is each Thursday at 11am.
+Gather under the Cooper Pavilion.
 Visit our calendar for the specific schedule, including topics covered and appropriate age range.

 From late March through mid-October, the High Country Audubon Society hosts weekly bird walks in the park on Wednesday mornings at 8:30.
 The walks are led by Curtis Smalling, Audubon North Carolina Important Bird Areas Coordinator and Mountain Program Manager.
 Walks are free, but donations to the park and the Audubon Society are encouraged.

 While in the park, take some time to appreciate the significant natural areas.
 Our park is located in a floodplain: You may notice standing water, sand, and other debris.
 Flooding is part of our natural cycle, and we embrace it!

 Three major restoration projects have been undertaken in the park to help manage storm water and protect our precious water resources.
 The large wetland area was once a man-made pond.
 Depending on the amount of recent rain, this area could be full of water or very dry.
 Step out onto the two viewing platforms: You’re likely to spot turtles and lots of water-loving birds.